-Single Replacement Reaction
+Single Replacement Reaction - Concept

 In a single replacement reaction, a single element replaces an atom in a compound producing a new compound and a pure element.
 Like double replacement reactions, metals always replace metals and nonmetals always replace nonmetals in a compound.